thogiti/thogiti.github.io/_posts/2026-01-01-AI-fragility-of-understanding.md

 The workflow is familiar by now: spin up a repo, feed context, interrogate the plan, link docs, let the agent run, watch the stream, interrupt when it fails, run the server, test, iterate.
 Then tune an `agents.md` so next time starts cleaner.
 Add end-to-end tests because you’re tired of bugs that should have been caught.

-This resembles apprenticeship, but the resemblance is dangerous.
+This resembles apprenticeship, with a catch.

 In apprenticeship, a master passes down grounded competence.
 Here, the “teacher” is a probabilistic engine.
 The human learns by running a loop: propose, build, break, patch, repeat.

-It’s less “learning from a master” and more **learning by inspection inside a cybernetic loop**.
+It’s less “learning from a master” and more learning by inspection inside a cybernetic loop.

 That loop can teach real things.
 It can also create a convincing feeling of mastery before you’ve built a model that survives contact with reality.

-People begin to confuse three different outcomes:

-- **Shipping**: delivering artifacts that run
-- **Learning**: improving through feedback and iteration
-- **Understanding**: carrying a predictive model that still works when conditions change
+People begin to treat three different outcomes as the same thing: shipping (artifacts that run), learning (iteration and feedback), and understanding (a predictive model that still works when conditions change).

->A note of grounding: large-scale studies that categorize LLM-generated code failures show the pattern you’d expect—models can produce runnable code while still systematically missing deeper failure modes.
+>A note of grounding: large-scale studies that categorize LLM-generated code failures show the pattern you’d expect, models can produce runnable code while still systematically missing deeper failure modes.
 One survey-style deep dive cites work that manually examined hundreds of LLM-generated-code bugs and grouped them into recurring mistake categories.[^1]

 ---

 ## What has become cheap (and what hasn’t)

-AI lowers the cost of producing plausible artifacts.
+AI lowers the cost of producing plausible artifacts: code that compiles, plans that persuade, features that demo.

-Code that compiles.
-Plans that persuade.
-Features that demo.

 What it does not lower, by default, is the cost of forming an internal model of what you built: its assumptions, its invariants, its failure modes, the places where the world punches through your abstractions.